CentOS-PaaS-SIG/linchpin/docs/source/azure.rst

 Topology Schema
 ~~~~~~~~~~~~~~~

-Within Linchpin, the :term:`azure_availabilityset` :term:`resource_definition` has more
+Within Linchpin, the :term:`azure_publicipaddress` :term:`resource_definition` has more
 options than what is shown in the examples above.
-For each :term:`azure_availabilityset`
+For each :term:`azure_publicipaddress`
 definition, the following options are available.

 +-----------------------------+------------+---------------+-----------------------------+--------------------+